 If you already have most of your story planned, see if the plot beats line up with one of the structures above.
 If you haven’t quite gotten that far, you can pick one and craft your outline around the one that speaks to you.

-The Three Act Structure is one of the most common frameworks used in modern storytelling.
-It would work well for most types of stories and would be a good starting place for most writers.
+The Three/Four Act Structure is one of the most common frameworks used in modern storytelling.
+In fact, most of the structures below fall into a similar format with slightly different beats.
+This structure would work well for most types of stories and would be a good starting place for most writers.

-A Frame Narrative works best in combination with another type of structure.
+A Frame Narrative works in conjuction with another type of structure.
 In One Thousand and One Arabian Nights, the overarching story of Scheherazade could have been its own novel, while each of the tales she tells has a beginning, middle, and end.

 The Hero’s Journey has long been a favorite of fantasy and sci-fi writers because the main character travels from the known to the unknown (e.g. a magical world).
-The key to this structure is that the hero ends up back where they started.
+The key to this structure is that the hero ends up back where they started so they can see just how much they’ve changed.

 In the Heroine’s Journey, the protagonist also ends up where they started, though this framework is more specifically geared towards the female/non-male experience in navigating a patriarchal culture.